 Health Indicator Report of Colorectal Cancer Screening

-Colorectal cancer is the second leading cause of cancer-related deaths in the U.S. and Utah.
-Screening for this cancer is important as deaths can be substantially reduced when precancerous polyps are detected early and removed.
+Colorectal cancer is one of the leading causes of cancer-related deaths in the U.S. and Utah.
+Screening for this cancer is important as deaths can be substantially reduced when precancerous polyps are detected at early stages and removed.
 The chance of surviving colorectal cancer exceeds 90% when the cancer is diagnosed before it has extended beyond the intestinal wall ([http://www.cancer.org]).

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health

 Data Interpretation IssuesTo reduce bias and more accurately represent population data, the BRFSS has changed survey methodology.
 In 2010, it began conducting surveys by cellular phone in addition to landline phones.
 It also adopted "iterative proportional fitting" (raking) as its weighting method.
 In 2016 age distribution changed from 8 age groups to 5 age groups.
 This change in methodology may affect interpretation of data trends.